You can use the built-in iCACLS tool to manage NTFS permissions on Windows. The

 FA – permission type (SDDL_FILE_ALL – all allowed)

-S-1-5-21-2340243621-32346796122-2349433313-24109193 – SID of the account or domain group that has these permissions.
-To convert SID to the account or group name, use the following command:
+S-1-5-21-2340243621-32346796122-2349433313-24109193 – SID of the account or domain group for which the permissions are set.
+To convert SID to the account or group name, use the following PowerShell command:

 $objSID = New-Object System.Security.Principal.SecurityIdentifier ("S-1-5-21-2340243621-32346796122-2349433313-24109193")